f1lmzyic/Synth-CW/REPORT.md

 ### 2.2 Worst Case Execution Time / CPU Utilization

+The WCET values were measured separately by enabling the corresponding profiling `#define` one at a time.
+After collecting the timing result, CPU utilisation was calculated from the measured WCET and the minimum initiation interval.

 | Task / ISR | WCET (us) | Minimum initiation interval | CPU utilisation (%) |
 |---|---:|---:|---:|
 | `sampleISR` | 22 | 45.45 us | 48.40 |